 3. Where can I get my military transcript?

 You can order a copy of your military transcripts through the Joint Services Transcript System (JST) by clicking here.

 4. Do I have to come to campus for any of my online classes?

 Nope!
 That’s the beauty of online degrees – everything you do is completely, 100% just that – online.
-That means you can access LBC’s world-class biblical higher education from almost anywhere in the world – no on campus class time required or needed.
+That means you can access LBC’s world-class biblical higher education from almost anywhere in the world – no on-campus class time required or needed.
 If you do live nearby Lancaster Bible College, you are welcome to stop by!
-Use our library, stroll across campus or enjoy a caffeinated beverages from one of our on cafes.
+Use our library, stroll across campus or enjoy a caffeinated beverage from one of our on cafes.